refinedev/refine/documentation/docs/guides-concepts/forms/index.md

 If a router integration is made, in most of the cases this enables Refine to infer the `resource`, `action` and `id` from the current route and provide them to `useForm` hook.
 In most of the cases, this will prevent the need of passing explicit `resource`, `action` and `id` props to the hooks including `useForm`.

-`useForm` also uses the router integration to redirect the user to the desired page after a successful mutation.
-By default, it's the list page of the resource but this can be customized by passing a `redirect` prop to the `useForm` hook.
-If you want to change the redirection behavior for all forms, you can use the `options.redirect` prop of the [`<Refine>` component](/docs/api-reference/core/components/refine-config.md).

 ```tsx
 import { useForm } from "@refinedev/core";